paultgriffiths/research/README.md

+### 2022

+- The role of future anthropogenic methane emissions in air quality and climate.
+DOI:10.1038/s41612-022-00247-5 - what are the potential benefits of reducing methane emissions.

+-

 ### 2021

 - The role of natural halogens in global tropospheric ozone chemistry and budget under different 21st century climate scenarios (comparison with tropospheric ozone burdens in CMIP6 models) DOI:10.1029/2021JD034859